-When a guest joins you for a meal, sign-in at the Dining Hall entrance to ensure you pay for your guest's meal.
+When a guest joins you for a meal, you must sign the visitor register located near the Dining Hall entrance to ensure you pay for your guest's meal.
 Your account will be charged accordingly (breakfast \$8, lunch \$12, dinner \$15).